webXcerpt/openCPQ/index.md

   Caching feature.)
 - IT operations need not worry about scalability of a configuration server since they only need to host static web pages.
+- System integrators implementing a customer-specific user interface can easily access the configuration data locally without the complexity of requests for remote data.

 Product models are written as JavaScript programs using functions and classes from the openCPQ library.
 Compared with the traditional